Brockwell Swimmers Constitution

 - Representatives from the pool management company, Lambeth Council and other relevant officials may be invited to attend General Meetings but will not be allowed to vote.

 - Sub committees may be formed to organise Club activities.

-- All sub committee expenditure must be approved at Club meetings (see item 10).
+- All sub committee expenditure and activities must be approved at Club meetings (see item 10).

 9. SPECIAL GENERAL MEETINGS